 Digital twins: A key component of industry 4.0 and beyond

 The oil and gas industry has for a long time missed out on efficient ways to manage large amounts of assets data.
 This has resulted in challenges related to operational inefficiencies, collaboration among teams, and environmental incidents.
 Digitalisation can help with these challenges by leveraging the years of competence and know-how that people working in this industry do have.

-Aize helps solve this problem by offering a digital twin workspace that integrates, organises, and visualises asset data, allowing teams to collaborate and make informed decisions in real time.
+Aize helps solve this problem integrating, organising, and visualising asset data, allowing teams to collaborate and make informed decisions in real time.

 'That means that the better quality of data, the more data you have, the more the twin resembles the asset you own', says Christian Møller, Chief Product Officer at Aize.